lona-web-org/lona/doc/content/end-user-documentation/getting-started.rst

         Route('/', 'views/home.py::HomeView'),
     ]

-The new view should now accessible on ``http://localhost:8080/count-to-ten/``.
+The new view should now be accessible on ``http://localhost:8080/count-to-ten/``.

 **More information:**
 {{ link('end-user-documentation/views.rst', 'Views') }}